 – Order of seconds refresh

-Real time processing requires continuous input, constant processing, and steady output of data.
-Good examples of real-time processing are data streaming, radar systems, customer service systems and bank ATMs, where immediate processing is crucial to make the system work properly.
+Real-time processing requires continuous input, constant processing, and a steady output of data.
+Good examples of real-time processing are data streaming, radar systems, customer service systems, and bank ATMs, where immediate processing is crucial to make the system work properly.

 – Order of minutes refresh